alissawu/alissawu/README.md

 - 👋 Hi, I’m @alissawu
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning Python, and taking Harvard CS50x
+- 🌱 I’m currently learning Python and taking Harvard CS50x.
+Let me know if you have any good data analysis study resources!
 - 💞️ I’m looking to collaborate on: maybe a hackathon?
 - 📫 How to reach me: alissa.wu5@gmail.com